-6. Take allergy medicine

 In some cases, a stuffy nose is due to an allergic reaction.
-Allergy medications may contain an antihistamine that blocks that reaction.
+Allergy medications may contain an antihistamine that blocks this reaction.

 Users should be sure to read the directions on the package and be aware of side effects.
 Some allergy medications can cause drowsiness, so driving should be avoided.

 7. Use a decongestant

 Decongestants may also be an option to decrease nasal congestion.
 They work by causing the small blood vessels in the nose to narrow.
-The narrowing decreases swelling of the lining of the nose and reduces stuffiness.
+The narrowing decreases swelling in the lining of the nose and reduces stuffiness.

 Decongestants are available in pill form and nasal sprays.
 Nasal sprays may work faster since they do not have to be absorbed by the stomach.
-Over-the-counter and prescription medications are available.
+OTC and prescription medications are available.

-### Second capture